jweigelt/swbf2admin/readme.md

 Notes:
 - The delete option won't appear for your own account

+## Ingame commands

+### Getting permissions

+After you freshly installed SWBF2Admin, join your server and enter !gimmeadmin in chat.
+This will add your player account to the Administrator group.

+TODO

 ## Authors

 This project was written by Jan "LeKeks" Weigelt (https://github.com/jweigelt) and Yoni (https://github.com/yonilerner).